 Methods: Ethical approval was granted by the University Hospital of the West Indies (UWI/FMS) Ethics Committee and the local hospitals in Nassau, Bahamas.
 Practicing physiotherapists were invited to participate.
 Physiotherapy interns, retired physiotherapists and workers designated as physiotherapy assistants/aids were excluded.
 Only the physiotherapists who gave their consent participated in the study.

 Results: There was a 75% response rate.
 Most of the respondents held the Bachelor of Science degree in physiotherapy as their highest academic qualification.
 The respondents agreed that it is essential for physiotherapists to know how to view and interpret medical imaging.
 The majority of them reported confidence in interpreting plain X-rays (97%, n = 29).
 Those with

 postgraduate qualifications were likely to report greater confidence.
-Those in private practice were more likely to report confidence with CT scans, MRI, US and bone scans while those in public practice were most likely to be more confident with X-rays.
-Most respondents expressed a need for more training in the viewing and interpretation of neurological imaging (86.7%, n = 26), ultrasound (50%, n = 15), magnetic resonance imaging (63.3%, n = 19) and CT scan (43.3%, n = 13).
+Those in private practice were more likely to report confidence with computed tomography (CT) scans, magnetic resonance imaging (MRI), ultrasound (US), and bone scans while those in public practice were most likely to be more confident with X-rays.
+Most of the respondents expressed a need for more training in the viewing and interpretations of neurological imaging (86.7%, n = 26), US (50%, n = 15), MRI (63.3%, n = 19), and CT scans (43.3%, n = 13).